 CSCF for this MT call to the unregistered Public User Identity of the user or provide the I-CSCF with the previously allocated S-CSCF name.
 Before S-CSCF selection, I-CSCF shall query HSS for the information related to the required S-CSCF capabilities.
-I-CSCF selects a S-CSCF to perform service control and I-CSCF routes the call further to the selected destination.
-If the S-CSCF does not have the relevant information from the user profile then the S-CSCF shall download the relevant information from HSS before it performs service control and any further actions in the call attempt.
+I-CSCF selects a S-CSCF to invoke service logic and I-CSCF routes the call further to the selected destination.
+If the S-CSCF does not have the relevant information from the user profile then the S-CSCF shall download the relevant information from HSS before it invokes service logic and any further actions in the call attempt.
 The service implemented by this information flow could be e.g. "Call Forward Unconditional."